rtdtwo/voyager/README.md

 ![](https://i.postimg.cc/yWC84csr/voyager3.png)

 # Credits
-- Anushka Ramteke, for the endless travel talks that inspired me to make this, and for the color schemes!
+- Anushka Ramteke, the *optimis optimus*, for the endless travel talks and our collective love to travel that inspired me to make this!
+She's also the person to credit for the color schemes used here.
-- [Akash Joshi](https://github.com/akash-joshi), for his React articles which have been a lot of help.
+- [Akash Joshi](https://github.com/akash-joshi), for inardavently  introducing me to React.
+His React articles have been a lot of help too!
+- My beloved late father, for buying me an atlas when I was 6 years old, something that led me develop an obsession towards geography and cartography.
-- The folks at [Webloom Inc.](https://webloominc.com), my previous employers, for pushing me into React.js.
+- The folks at [Webloom Inc](https://webloominc.com), my previous employer, for pushing me into React and React Native.

 # License
 The MIT License (MIT)